 “All of our consignments have arrived to their destination without damage and without any delay.
 I have found the IES great to work with, they understand our products and the time constraints which we work under.”

-Watch our time-lapse video to see how this work enfolded:
+Watch our 1 minute time-lapse video to see how this work unfolded: